woodshyJean/my-Youtube-clone/README.md

 to be able to search for now you must add /search to the end of the url

 Third save: 6/27/2022 used conditional rendering to show search result component

+4th save: 6/29/2022 changed scrollbar styles | added onclick to show more playlist and show more subscribers | made the page mobile responsive